-COHD 6357 Advanced Addictions Counseling
+COHD 6357 Advanced Addictions Counseling (3-3-0)

-Understanding and identifying symptoms of addictive behaviors seen with food, gambling, pornography, drugs, and others found in today's schools, industry, medical and other professions.
-Methods of effective treatment for our contemporary, diverse, and complex society.
+Understanding and identifying symptoms of addictive behaviors including food, gambling, pornography, drugs, and others found in today's society.
+Methods of effective treatment with emphasis on Motivational Interviewing will be discussed.

 COHD 6358 Neuroscience in Addictions Counseling